Television in Indonesia: Satellite

 Satellite television has been available in Indonesia since Indovision, currently known as MNC Vision, was incorporated on 8 August 1988 and officially launched on 16 January 1994.
 Since then, technology for satellite television has changed from analogue to digital.
 Satellite television in Indonesia uses the DVB-S/S2 format.
-Up to now, there are only six satellite pay TV operators which still operating: MNC Vision, K-Vision, Transvision, Nex Parabola, Skynindo and Kugosky.
+Up to now, there are only five satellite pay TV operators which still operating at almost the same azimuth, vertical angle and bearing, such as MNC Vision, K-Vision, Transvision, Nex Parabola and Accola Play.

-Besides pay television services, free-to-air satellite television is available nationwide through various satellites, such as Telkom-4 and AsiaSat 9.
+Besides pay television services, free-to-air satellite television is available nationwide through various satellites, such as Telkom-4, Telkom-3S, MEASAT-3b, SES-9 and Nusantara Satu.
 There are dozens of Indonesian and foreign satellite television channels that can be received via satellite dish without monthly fee.
 Much of them are religious (particularly Islamic) channels, with some of them are national networks and local stations as well as entertainment channels.
 Examples include TV Edukasi, GPR TV, RRI NET, TV MUI, Ajwa TV and Spacetoon.